 that implement a simple LoRa communication between two devices: a client and a server.
-Open the sketches with Arduino IDE (it is preferable to run Arduino IDE as administrator).
+Open the sketches with Arduino IDE.
 Make sure to choose the correct Board and Port in the Tools menu.

 Take a look at the source code in rf95_client.ino and rf95_server.ino.
 Particularly, the following extract from the setup function configures the radio parameters of your LoRa devices: